Tom Rogic: Senior

 Rogic made his debut for the Australia national team on 14 November 2012 as a substitute in a 2–1 friendly victory over South Korea.
 On 11 June 2013, Rogic came on as a substitute in Australia's 4–0 win against Jordan in a 2014 World Cup Qualifier and provided the assist for captain Lucas Neill's first international goal.

 On 3 September 2015, Rogic scored his first and second goal for Australia, scoring in a 5–0 defeat of Bangladesh in a 2018 FIFA World Cup qualifier.
 In March 2016, Rogic scored two goals in three minutes against Tajikistan after coming off the bench in a World Cup Qualifier that ended 7–0 in Australia's favor.
 In the following qualifier against Jordan five days later, Rogic scored another goal for Australia in a 5–0 win.

 On 8 June 2017, Rogic scored the decisive goal in a 3–2 win over Saudi Arabia in a World Cup qualifier.
 Rogic controlled the ball before booting it past the goalkeeper into the net from outside the box.
 Rogic also joined Australia as they competed in the 2017 FIFA Confederations Cup.
 In Australia's first group match against Germany, he played a key role, as he scored a goal in the first half as well as setting up Tomi Juric in the second.
 Despite his heroics Australia lost 3–2.
 Rogic was an unused substitute in Australia's final group match that saw them draw 1–1 with Chile.

 In May 2018, he was named in Australia's 23-man squad for the 2018 FIFA World Cup in Russia.

-At the end of August 2021, Rogic was called on again for the third round of the 2022 FIFA World Cup qualifiers and subsequently registered his first appearance for the Socceroos since November 2019, as he started the match against China PR (where he also assisted Martin Boyle for the second goal of the game and took part in a 3–0 win) on 2 September 2021.
+In August 2021, Rogic was recalled to the national side for the third round of the 2022 FIFA World Cup qualifiers and subsequently registered his first appearance for the Socceroos since November 2019, as he started the match against China PR (where he also assisted Martin Boyle for the second goal of the game and took part in a 3–0 win) on 2 September.